Nurse Denied Life Insurance Because She Carries Naloxone

 "Now, if a life insurance applicant has a prescription for naloxone, we request more information about its intended use as part of our underwriting process," says Keith Hancock, the vice president for corporate communications.
 "Primerica is supportive of efforts to help turn the tide on the national opioid epidemic."

-After Primerica turned her down, Isela applied to a second life insurer, and was again denied coverage.
+After Primerica turned her down, Isela applied to a second life insurer and was again denied coverage.
 But the second company told her it might reconsider if she obtained a letter from her doctor explaining why she needs naloxone.
 So, Isela did contact her primary care physician — and then realized that her doctor had not prescribed the drug.

 Isela had bought naloxone at a pharmacy.
 To help reduce overdose deaths, Massachusetts and many other states have established a standing order for naloxone — one prescription that works for everybody.
 Isela couldn't just give her insurer that statewide prescription; she had to find the doctor who signed it.
 As it happens, that physician — Dr. Alex Walley — also works at Boston Medical Center.